HL7/smart-app-launch/input/pages/brands.md

     "value" : "https://brand.example.com"
   }],
   // Locations (e.g., zip codes and/or street addresses) associated with the Brand.
-  // The following combinations are allowed:
+  // The following combinations are allowed, and as a best practice to ensure
+  // consistent worldwide adoption, the Address.country data element SHOULD be
+  // populated inside any of these with an ISO 3166-1 alpha-2 country code.
+:
   // * State
   // * City, state
   // * City, state, zip code